-Black mustard is an ancient annual herb that can be grown easily and is famous as a spice and for large fields of pretty yellow flowers.
-Although all parts of Black mustard are edible, it is cultivated mainly for its seeds.
+Black Mustard is known as Brassica nigra.
+It is an annual herb that can be grown easily and is famous as a spice and for large fields of pretty yellow flowers.
+Although all parts of Black Mustard are edible, it is cultivated mainly for its seeds.
 It belongs to the same family as broccoli and cabbage.
-In vineyards, mustard is planted as a cover crop that sterilise the soil from plant patogens.
-The plant grows up to 2 m and is multi-branched.
+In vineyards, mustard is planted as a cover crop that sterilises the soil from plant patogens.
+This plant grows up to 2m and is multi-branched.
 The lower leaves are toothed, deeply lobed, and are often hairy on the underside.
 Upper leaves on flowering stems are narrow, slightly waxy and egg-shaped.
 Black mustard seeds have the strongest pungent taste, but almost no aroma.

 Black mustard is the least fussy of the mustards, and weeds might be your worst enemy.
 They can however be plagued by Black Spot, Black Rot, Cabbage Aphid, Downy Mildew, Flea Beetles,

 When the leaves turn yellow and as soon as the seed pods brown, seeds may be harvested.
 Waiting too long will cause the pods to burst and seeds to scatter all over your garden.

 Seeds are tiny, so sow in a well prepared, flat seed bed.
 Sow in Spring - they prefer cool weather; Sowing depth - 1.2 cm; Germination time - 14-21 days.

 An excellent rotation for wheat and seed potato crops.